 Half-Life 3 is the greatest mystery in PC gaming.
-More intriguing than the actual magic that makes your GPU work, and more elusive than a good movie tie-in game, Valve’s third game in the seminal shooter series has been missing in action for nine years now.
-With every passing year that Valve conspicuously fail to mention it, the mystery deepens.
+More intriguing than the actual magic that makes your GPU work, and more elusive than a good movie tie-in game, so what is the current state of Half-Life 3?

 Half-Life 3: the story so far